FishTheOriginal/FooTable/README.md

 # FooTable V3 #

-This is a complete re-write of the plugin.
-There is no upgrade path from V2 to V3 at present as the options and the way the code is written are inherently different.
-Please check out the full documentation for V3 found in the docs folder or by viewing it [online here](http://fooplugins.github.io/FooTable/).
+Using the Footable V3 API rewritten as a AngularJS Plugin.
+Here is a link to the [FooTable AngularJS Demo](http://dafinley.github.io/FooTable/#)   The FooTable API is here. [online here](http://fooplugins.github.io/FooTable/).